prakashojha/FairFaxMedia/README.md

 # FairFaxMedia
 A news app to display list of news with images.
 Uses UICollectionView to display items.
-Images are loaded asynchronously and cached for another time use
+Images are loaded asynchronously and cached for another time use.
+When an item is view clicked, respective news url is launched in Safari.

 # Requirements
 - XCode 14.3.1